ArduPilot/ardupilot_wiki/copter/source/docs/ekf-inav-failsafe.rst

 The EKF's innovations can be viewed by graphing a dataflash log's NKF4.SP (position innovation), NKF4.SV (velocity innovation) and NKF4.SM (compass innovation) values

 The graph below show the EKF's innovations for position (green), velocity (red) and compass (yellow) during an actual EKF failsafe event.
 During this incident external interference (probably from a high-powered radio tower nearby) caused the GPS to report inaccurate positions and velocities.
-The vehicle switches to Land mode soon after both velocity and position innovations climb over the FS_EKF_THRESH value of 0.8
+The vehicle switches to Land mode soon after both velocity and position innovations climb over the :ref:`FS_EKF_THRESH<FS_EKF_THRESH>` value of 0.8

 .. image:: ../images/ekf-failsafe-example-log.png
     :target: ../_images/ekf-failsafe-example-log.png